 - state-approved assistant for special education (Heilerziehungspflegehelfer(in))

 In order to be able to work in Bavaria in one of these professions, recognition of your foreign qualification is not mandatory.

 It is often possible to take up a job without formal recognition of your foreign qualification.
-In principle, the employer or the institution provider or the responsible supervisory authority decides on the employment.
+In principle, it is the employer or the institution provider or the responsible supervisory authority that decides whether to hire you.

 A recognition procedure can be useful in order to make your foreign qualification more transparent and easier to assess for the employer.

 In accordance with the Bavarian Vocational Qualifications Assessment Act (BayBQFG), you can apply for an equivalence assessment if you have successfully completed vocational training abroad.